Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Introduction

 Interestingly, the dimensionality of this system remains computationally manageable, as its cost scales polynomially with system size.
 This property enables the study of collective behaviors in large quantum neural architectures, in contrast to microscopic quantum models where the Hilbert space dimension grows exponentially with the number of qubits.
 Moreover, our framework can be viewed as a minimal building block for constructing more complex quantum brain–like systems without a dramatic increase in computational complexity.

-The system can be also implemented through a quantum circuit that can be executed in a quantum computer.
+A possible digital implementation of the model can be formulated as a hybrid quantum--classical circuit protocol, in which the LMG evolution is implemented in a quantum layer, while the activity-dependent synaptic feedback is updated in a classical control layer, as discussed in the Supplementary Information.
 It also provides a platform to explore novel emergent phenomena -- such as quantum memory and learning processes -- with potential applications in quantum machine learning.